-The Hartnell Community College District Campus Safety Department provides services to protect the members of the college community and the property of Hartnell Community College District.
+The Hartnell Community College District (HCCD) Public Safety Department provides services to protect the members of the college community and the property of the Hartnell Community College District.
 Public Safety and Emergency Management fall under the general direction of the Vice President of Administrative Services.
-The Hartnell Community College District Campus Safety Department is directed by the Director of Public Safety & Emergency Management, who insures that reasonable protection is provided by using methods that fit within and contribute to the educational mission of the institution.
-The Campus Safety and Emergency Management Office are administered from Building T on the main Hartnell Community College District Campus, 411 Central Avenue, Salinas, California, 93901.
+The Hartnell Community College District Department of Campus Safety is directed by the Director of Public Safety & Emergency Management, who insures that reasonable protection is provided by using methods that fit within and contribute to the educational mission of the institution.
+The Office of Public Safety and Emergency Management is administered from Building T on the main Hartnell Community College District Campus, 411 Central Avenue, Salinas, California, 93901.

-(Hartnell College Board Policies, BP 2345, Crime Awareness and Campus Security; References: Education Code Section 67380 et seq.
+(Hartnell College Board Policies, BP 2345, Crime Awareness and Campus Safety; References: Education Code Section 67380 et seq.
 Penal Code 626 et seq.
-Federal Crime Awareness and Campus Security Act of 1990; BP 6520, Security for District Property; References: Education Code Sections 816000 et seq., Accreditation Standard III.B.1.; AP 6520, Security for District Property; References: Accreditation Standard III.B.1)
+Federal Crime Awareness and Campus Safety Act of 1990; BP 6520, Security for District Property; References: Education Code Sections 816000 et seq., Accreditation Standard III.B.1.; AP 6520, Security for District Property; References: Accreditation Standard III.B.1)